 The most effective way to increase dopamine is to combine healthy dopamine promoting behaviors with a pro dopamine diet and supplementation.
 Because the dopamine system is complex and not just a simple button that we push to get more benefit, working to balance the system from multiple angles simultaneously is most likely to get us the results we are looking for.

+Dopamine is primarily made from either of two amino acids tyrosine or phenylalanine.
+For our body to be able to produce enough dopamine, we need to consume enough of the raw materials.
+High protein foods like meat are great sources of these nutrients, but don’t despair if you’re a vegan or vegetarian, there are plenty of plant sources as well.
 Here is a list of some of the best foods you can eat to help your body to produce dopamine, but any tyrosine rich food can give your body the basic building block it needs.

 As mentioned above, reducing the sugar in your diet can have a positive impact on your dopamine system.